seebs/libaccounts/ReadMe.txt

 This produces a table:
 	{ char = char, faction = faction, acctid = acctid }, ...
+	char = { faction, acctid }, ...

 of characters who are "available".
 That's every character on this account, plus any characters on other accounts who are of the same faction as at least one character on this account, and so on recursively.
+There's numeric keys for a complete list, or you can just index by a character.

 So if you have account #1:
 	Defiant1